openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofCircle(mouseX+xOffset, mouseY+yOffset, radius);
 	}

-The result is something like drawing with a glowing light.
+It is a bit like drawing with a glowing light.
 You can play with the `maxRadius`, `radiusStepSize`, `alpha` and `maxOffsetDistance` to make that glowing effect stronger, weaker, narrower or wider.

 ![Circle Glow Brush](images/intrographics_circleglow.png "Results of using the circle glow brush")

-Kind of cool right?
-You are probably tired of having to live in moody shades of gray for so long.  `ofSetColor()` can make use of the RGB color model in addition to the grayscale color model.
+Kind of cool, right?
+But we are tired living in moody shades of gray for so long.  `ofSetColor(...)` can make use of the RGB color model in addition to the grayscale color model.
 If you haven't heard of RGB before, you can check out the [wiki](http://en.wikipedia.org/wiki/RGB_color_model "Wiki on RGB Color Model").
-It allows you to specify a color through quantifying the amount of red, blue and green light present in that color.
+RGB allows you to specify a color through specifying the amount of red, blue and green light present.
 We refer to these color components as channels, and each channel can be represented by a value from 0 to 255.
-(Alpha is a fourth possible channel.)
-Here are the forms of `ofSetColor()` we can now use:
+(Alpha is an optional fourth channel which gives us RGBA.)
+Here are the forms of `ofSetColor(...)` we now know:

-**[Note: would it be helpful to somewhere explain 24-bit/32-bit color and where 256 comes from?]**

-**[Note: would it be helpful to have a RGB diagram?]** **[bd: yes]**
+**[RGB diagram?]**

 	ofSetColor(255); // Opaque grayscale white
 	ofSetColor(255, 10); // Very transparent grayscale white
 	ofSetColor(255, 0, 0); // Opaque red!
 Hooray for color :)
 	ofSetColor(255, 0, 0, 10); // Very transparent red

-Let's go ahead and modify the `ofSetColor()` in our above circle brush code to use some color.
+Let's go ahead and modify the `ofSetColor(...)` in our above circle brush code to use some color.
 Here is a nice orange: `ofSetColor(255, 103, 0, 3)`.

-There's another way we can use `ofSetColor()` that is also useful.
+There's another way we can use `ofSetColor(...)` that is useful.
 Meet [`ofColor`](http://openframeworks.cc/documentation/types/ofColor.html "ofColor Documentation Page"].
-This is a handy class that openFrameworks provides for handling colors which allows you to do some fancy color math (among other things).
+This is a handy openFrameworks class for handling colors which allows you to do some fancy color math (among other things).
 Here are some examples of defining and modifying colors:

 	ofColor myOrange(255, 132, 0); // Opaque orange color - specified using RGB

 	ofColor myBlue(0, 0, 255, 50); // Transparent blue color - specified using RGBA

-	// You can access the red, green, blue and alpha channels like this: ofColor myGreen(0, 0, 255, 255);
+	// We can access the red, green, blue and alpha channels like this: ofColor myGreen(0, 0, 255, 255);

 	cout << "Red channel:" << myGreen.r << endl;